Olea europaea — ‘Little Ollie’

-Olive trees conjure up images – or memories – for many of us of ancient, twisted trunks and wind-swept Mediterranean hillsides.
-And certainly, mature trees add character and interest to many landscapes and those adventurous enough to plant fruiting varieties have the fun of harvest and producing either fruit or oil.
+Olive trees conjure up images of ancient, twisted trunks and wind-swept Mediterranean hillsides.
+And certainly, mature trees add character and interest to many landscapes.
+Those gardeners adventurous enough to plant fruiting varieties have the fun of harvest that produces a crop for curing or oil.
 But those who prefer to have only the tree without the fruit, face a messy annual clean-up.
-For the average home gardener who wants a manageable slice of sun-drenched Italian olive grove, the solution is to plant ‘Little Ollie,’ the smaller sized, mostly fruitless version of the classic olive tree.
+For the average home gardener who wants a manageable slice of a sun-drenched Italian olive grove, the solution is to plant ‘Little Ollie,’ the smaller sized, mostly fruitless version of the classic olive tree.

-Olives prefer full sun, and they can take heat, even that reflected from pavements or driveways.
-They don’t even mind the salt air in coastal locations.
-They prefer well-drained soil but are far less fussy than many of their Mediterranean brethren.
-Their dark, gray-green leaves are small and rigid, making a light layer of mulch when they drop, and providing drama on windy days when they display their white undersides.
+Olives prefer full sun and can take high summer heat, even that reflected from pavements or driveways.
+Neither do they mind salt air in coastal locations.
+They prefer well-drained soil but are far less fussy than many other evergreen species.
+Their gray-green leaves are small and rigid, making a light layer of mulch when they drop and providing drama on windy days when they display their white undersides.

-Full sized olives are not large trees, by tree standards, but will soon outgrow small lots, and fruiting varieties can necessitate messy cleanups on patios or sidewalks.
-Fruitless ‘Little Ollie’ can be grown as a specimen and limbed up a bit to simulate a small tree, or grown as a clump of several plants or even a hedge.
-It can even be sheared to keep it smaller than its mature size.
-We’ve even seen them grown as standards in patio containers.
+Full- sized olives are not large trees by tree standards but will soon outgrow small sites, and fruiting varieties can necessitate messy cleanups on patios or sidewalks.
+Fruitless ‘Little Ollie’ can be grown as a specimen and limbed up a bit to simulate a small tree, in which case, removing interior branches is recommended to create an open structure.

 It must be sheared regularly to keep it smaller than its mature size.
 With or without pruning, it may be treated as a clump of several plants or even as a hedge.
 It may even be grown as a standard in patio containers, a treatment that depends on monthly trimming.